kellim/hangman-api/README.md

     running by visiting the API Explorer - by default `localhost:8080/_ah/api/explorer`.
 1. (Optional) Generate your client library(ies) with the endpoints tool.
     Deploy your application.
-1. You can optionally update the words.csv file with words you would like to use in the game.
+1. (Optional) Update the words.csv file with words you would like to use in the game.
 Currently it has developer/programming terms like instantiation, loop, quicksort, and statement.